renovatebot/renovate/docs/usage/gitlab-bot-security.md

 ## Security solutions and workarounds

-The following research notes may help you when assessing GitLab bot security risk.
+The following research notes may help you to assess the GitLab bot security risk.

 ### Public projects only